2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/settings/images/recipes.md

     1. `variants` (string) - determines which variant resolutions will be provided
     1. `width` (int) size of the initial image before variants are applied
 * Restrictions
-    1. `factor` if set, the rule will only apply to images which should be resized to this factor
+    1. `forFactor` if set, the rule will only apply to images which should be resized to this factor
-    1. `cssFramework` if set, the rule will only apply to images when the page uses this Css Framework
+    1. `forCss` if set, the rule will only apply to images when the page uses this Css Framework
-    1. `tag` if set, the rule will only apply to this tag type - either `img` or `source`
+    1. `forTag` if set, the rule will only apply to this tag type - either `img` or `source`
 * Additional Effects
     1. `setWidth` (bool) will add an appropriate `width` attribute to the `img` tag if width is known
     1. `setHeight` (bool) will add an appropriate `height` attribute to the `img` tag if height is known